 Raw Food Diet Weight Loss – Living Enzymes

 Raw food is also called “living food.”
 What make it “live” are the actions of the chemicals called enzymes that are found in food.
-Enzymes are energized protein molecules found in all cells and are needed for every chemical reaction in your body.
+Enzymes are protein molecules found in all cells and are needed for every chemical reaction in your body.
 Most importantly, they help with digestion by breaking down proteins, carbohydrates, fiber and fats found in food.
 It is the function of enzymes found in foods to convert the food into energy that we need.
 This is simply called digestion.

 Raw Food Diet Weight Loss – High Nutrition Means Less Food Needed

-Food that is cooked, dead and void of the important living enzymes will send your brain signals that you need to eat more and more.
+Food that is cooked and void of the important living enzymes will send your brain signals that you need to eat more and more.
 Your body craves nutrients, not necessarily food and that is why you may think that you're still hungry after a large, cooked meal.
 On a raw food diet, you may find yourself eating less food.
 Even if you eat less, you will be feeding your body more nutritionally and getting all of the important nutrients found only in raw, uncooked, living foods.
-The vitamins, minerals and enzymes will nourish your body, helping you to release excess weight.
+The vitamins, minerals and enzymes will nourish your body, helping you to lose excess weight.